sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

   <img src="../../../assets/images/day2/session1/orthodb_missing2.jpg" align="center" width=500/>
 </figure>

-Checking other Saccharomyces species at OrthoDB in the same orthogroup, [1038775at2759](https://v10.orthodb.org/?query=1038775at2759), reveals that only one species of Saccharomycetaceae seems to have an orthologue of Eukaryotic translation initiation factor 3 subunit F.
+Checking other _Saccharomyces_ species at OrthoDB in the same orthogroup, [1038775at2759](https://v10.orthodb.org/?query=1038775at2759), reveals that only one species of _Saccharomycetaceae_ seems to have an orthologue of Eukaryotic translation initiation factor 3 subunit F.

 <figure>
   <img src="../../../assets/images/day2/session1/orthodb_missing3.jpg" align="center" width=500/>
 </figure>

-This is despite the fact that OrthoDB v10 contains 31 species of Saccharomycetaceae, strongly suggesting a real evolutionary loss of this otherwise highly conserved gene.
+This is despite the fact that OrthoDB v10 contains 31 species of _Saccharomycetaceae_, strongly suggesting a real evolutionary loss of this otherwise highly conserved gene.

 <figure>
   <img src="../../../assets/images/day2/session1/orthodb_missing4.jpg" align="center" width=500/>